-Your deputy must report to the Office of the Public Guardian (OPG) every year about what they have spent your money on.
+Your deputy must report to the OPG every year about what they have spent your money on.
 The OPG will consider this report carefully and can ask questions or request further information.
-If you are concerned about how your deputy (or your attorney under a Lasting Power of Attorney) is behaving, you can ask the OPG to investigate.
-If there are serious concerns, then the OPG can make an application to the Court of Protection for your deputy to be removed.
+If you are concerned about how your deputy (or your attorney under a Lasting Power of Attorney) behaves, you can ask the OPG to investigate.
+If there are serious concerns, then the OPG can apply to the Court of Protection for the removal of your deputy.